nanvel/blog/2017/11/trading.md

 - Look for setups where small movement will invalidate the setup (so profit/loss ratio is higher)
 - Estimate stops by cluster info
 - When btc drop - other drop even more?
 Arbitrage?
+- lower capital when start losing

+## Business

+Difference between trading and other small businesses: no marketing if you manage only your own money, otherwise your perfomance is the best marketing.

 ## Vocabulary

-Sharpe Ratio - helps investors to understand the return of an investment compared to its risk.
+Sharpe Ratio - consistency of returns.
+Helps investors to understand the return of an investment compared to its risk.
+When < 1 - not suitable for a stand-alone strategy.
+Profitable almost every month - > 2, profitable almost every day - > 3.

+Black swan (fat tail) events - unexpected events (black swan was discovered in Australia in XVII century).

+Alpha decay - decreasing of strategy performance.
+Happens when many are trading the same strategy.
+Alpha shows how much the strategy outperforms the market on a risk-adjusted basis.

 ## Links